Using the Agrona library (Part 7)

 CloseHelper.quietClose(agentRunner);

-// Close multiple at once
+// Close multiple at once (with or without an ErrorHandler)

 CloseHelper.closeAll(agentRunner, counter1, counter2, ringBuffer);